sajal/sajalblog/content/post/golang-openwrt-mips.md

 It took me a while to figure out that I needed to export the .gox files to be able to build code that depended on other packages.

 Note: I had to adjust code a bit to support the ancient Go implementation...
-Specifically the tls implementation and cipher suits.
+Specifically the TLS implementation and cipher suits.

 {{% highlight bash %}}
 ```